ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/datasource.md

 ### Connect to the database

-Connecting to a MongoDB instance is very similar: using the `mongoose` ODM is required (we support versions 6.x and 7.x of `mongoose`).
+Connecting to a MongoDB instance is very similar: using the `mongoose` ODM is required.
+We officially support `mongoose >= 6.0`, but customers have reported working installations with `5.x`.

 You will need to: